Tim Read: State politics

 Read had previously run for the Greens at the 2013 federal election for Wills, and at the 2014 Victorian election for Brunswick.
-In the 2018 Victorian election he contested and won the seat of Brunswick, the first-time a non-Labor aligned MP had been elected in the seat’s history.
+In the 2018 Victorian election he won in Brunswick, the first time a non-Labor-aligned MP had been elected for the seat.

 In Parliament, Read has campaigned on the issues of climate change, the over-incarceration and deaths in custody of Aboriginal Victorians, and the promotion of active transportation and bike safety.
-His inaugural speech in Parliament listed Victoria’s biggest public health challenges as: heatwaves and climate change, our approach to drugs and crime, and diabetes.
+His inaugural speech in Parliament listed Victoria's biggest public health challenges as: heatwaves and climate change, our approach to drugs and crime, and diabetes.

-In 2019, he called for pill-testing and the decriminalisation of public drunkenness in his first two adjournment matters, for the later calling on the Attorney-General to ‘form a working group to establish a process to care for people found to be intoxicated in public’ and to ‘establish appropriate facilities, instead of relying on police cells’ - the path to decriminalisation ultimately announced by the Victorian government later that year.
+In 2019, he called for pill-testing and the decriminalisation of public drunkenness in his first two adjournment matters, for the later calling on the Attorney-General to 'form a working group to establish a process to care for people found to be intoxicated in public' and to 'establish appropriate facilities, instead of relying on police cells' – the path to decriminalisation ultimately announced by the Victorian government later that year.

-A prodigious drafter of private members bills, in his first term he was responsible for the Victorian Green’s bills to introduce pill-testing, reform Victoria’s bail laws, raise the age of criminal responsibility to 14, and to strengthen political integrity laws and the Independent Broad-based Anti-corruption Commission (IBAC).
-He also sought to amend legislation to raise Victoria’s renewable energy target from 50% to 100% renewable energy by 2030.
+A prodigious drafter of private members bills, in his first term he was responsible for the Victorian Green's bills to introduce pill-testing, reform Victoria's bail laws, raise the age of criminal responsibility to 14, and to strengthen political integrity laws and the Independent Broad-based Anti-corruption Commission (IBAC).
+He also sought to amend legislation to raise Victoria's renewable energy target from 50% to 100% renewable energy by 2030.

 In 2020 he was credited in playing a key role in preventing a controversial change to the Judicial Proceedings Reports Act 1958 which would have potentially criminalised the families of dead victims of sexual assault naming the victim, unless they had first obtained a court order.

 He was part of a successful campaign to reduce restrictions on gay men donating blood, although he continues to advocate for a further easing of the remaining restrictions.

+Since March 2023, Read has been Chair of the Integrity and Oversight Committee.
+He was elected to the role following the Andrews Government's decision to have a non-government chair.
+In August 2023, he was involved in a "spat" with Victorian Labor MP Belinda Wilson, after he supported a motion condemning her and her Labor colleagues for their questions which were perceived as an "attempting to smear" the Commissioner.
+Wilson later apologised to Read for shouting.